pmem/libpmemobj-cpp/utils/docker/images/README.md

 # Content

-Dockerfiles and scripts placed in this directory are intended to be used as development process vehicles and part of continuous integration process.
+Dockerfiles and scripts placed in this directory are intended to be used as a development process vehicles and part of continuous integration process.

-Images built out of those recipes may by used with docker or podman as development environment.
+Images built out of those recipes may by used with docker or podman as a development environment.
-Only those used on Travis/Github Actions are fully tested on a daily basis.
+Only those used on CI (Travis/Github Actions) are fully tested on a daily basis.
 In case of any problem, patches and Github issues are welcome.

 # How to build docker image